KeelanAnderson/pp4-easybook/README.md

 #### HomePage

+- The HomePage consists of the business posts.
+The posts are displayed in a list view as cards.
+Once their are more than 8 posts the page is paginated and the user can navigate through the pages searching the posts.
+Each posts is displayed in a card with a featured image, the post title, the profession of the business owner, their location and a link to the post detail page.

 #### Post Detail page

+- The post detail page consists are all the businesses information provided in the business post form.
+At the top of the page is the post title.
+Under the title is a carousel containing the feature image and any gallery images for the business.
+On the right hand side of the page is a coloumn containing more business information. at the top is a google maps iframe that will display the businesses location.
+Under here there is an About section where they can write a paragraph about their business. under this is the contact section displaying their email and phone number. their is also a opening hours section and socials section.
+Then there is the services section where the businesses can display all of their services they have created.
+The service name, price and duration is displayed.
+For Authenticated users there are buttons at the bottom of the page to update and delete the post list. when clicked the update buttom will bring users to a form page where then can update the post and the delete button to a page where they must submit the deletion.

 #### Services section
+- Then there is the services section where the businesses can display all of their services they have created.
+The service name, price and duration is displayed.
+Services are cretaed using the create service form on the manage posts page, They are linked to the post when created and then diplayed on the post detail page.

 #### Manage Posts

+-The Manage Posts page can be access through the link in the navbar.
+Only authenticated users can access this page. the page is very simple and contains two buttons linking the the create business post form and the create services forms.

 #### Create Services Form

+- The create services form is very short and smiple.
+Users must provide the services name and the price and also provide the post the service is linked to.
+If a user tries to add a service to a post they didnt create they will be taken to a 404 error page.

 #### Create Post Form

+- The create post form consists are the post title, slug, profession, about, display services, location, city, feature image field and gallery image field along with their phone number and email which both have validators. their is also a stautus input where the user can make their post public or a draft for the admin panel.

 ### Future Features
+- Eventually I would like to have Account registion for customers where they have access to more features such as a rate and reviews section where then can rate the business they have used.
+I would also like to add a booking system so that users can make appointments as a specific time and date where they would also have full CRUD functionality where then can change and cancel appointments.
+The Business owner would also receive notice of the appointments made and could change or cancal dates to suit their needs aswell.

+- I would also like to add a search bar to the homepage where users can search through posts and services by name, location and Industry. this would only be neccessary if their was a large number of users on the website and navigation through the site became tedious

 ## Testing